ColtDS/NCS_LLM_MySQL_DB/README.md

 **Project Highlights**

- a t shirt store that sells Adidas, Nike, Van Heusen and Levi's t shirts
+* NCS t shirt store that sells Adidas, Nike, Van Heusen and Levi's t shirts

-Their inventory, sales and discounts data is stored in a MySQL database We will build an LLM based question and answer system that will use following,
+* Their inventory, sales and discounts data is stored in a MySQL database We will build an LLM based question and answer system that will use following,